Wenyunity/algodoo-scripts/README.md

 The scoreboard needs e.this.\_name to function.

-# Functions
+# Main Functions

 ## Add Score (Via OnCollide)
 ~~~
 eval("Scene.my.Point" + e.other._name + " = Scene.my.Point" + e.other._name + " + " + e.this._pointGain)
 ~~~
-Used to add score to the marble that hits the point-giver.
+Used to add score to the marble that hits the point giver.

 Adjustments: Replace other with geom if using lasers, or replace with this if marbles are adding to their own score.
 Replace the second-to-last + with - if subtracting score instead.